MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

 * Class attribute: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
   `this.commandSetsString`

-This is a comma-separated list of sets of [[bot commands|Commands#bot-commands]] that will be executed when the Puzzle is solved or unsolved.
+This is a comma-separated list of sets of [bot commands](../commands/bot_commands.md) that will be executed when the Puzzle is solved or unsolved.

 If the Puzzle has only one solution, then command sets are implicit, and do not need to be written.
 Instead, a simple